geobyjmh/R_Programming_Playground/README.md

 I used some of the code from regression to create a document using Quarto

 # visualization_ggplot03
-Lots of diffrent ggplot examples taken from the book "R for Data Science"
+Lots of diffrent ggplot examples taken from the book "R for Data Science".
+I have also created my own boxplot function that will manually set its parameters.

 # Resources
 Book - “R for Data Science” by Wickham, Cetinkaya-Rundel, and Grolemund.